 Third: “Many seem very good ideas for us, but how do I prioritize?”

-Yesterday I explained how we can use “BV process mapping” to enable us to see enough to prioritize the improvements we want to make.
-(This really includes more than mapping, but let’s over-simplify and call it just “mapping.”)
+Yesterday I explained how we can use “BV mapping” to enable us to see enough to prioritize the improvement we want to make first.
+(This really includes more than mapping, but let’s over-simplify and call it just “BV engineering process mapping.”)

-As a minor benefit, BV mapping enables you to hear talks, and identify which part of the BV engineering process the person is talking about.
+As a minor benefit, BV mapping enables you to hear ideas, and identify which part of the BV engineering process the person is making a suggestion about.
 In other words, you can put others’ ideas in a context that, hopefully, makes the ideas more useful or at least, more actionable.
 They can be prioritized.